-The purpose of this parent training program is to 1) compel more parents to get involved in running their neighborhood schools, and 2) train parents to run their neighborhood schools, and run them better than non-neighborhood adults ever could.
+The purpose of this parent training program is to 1) compel more parents to get involved in running their neighborhood schools, 2) develop parent leaders capable of a) training other parents and b) running their neighborhood schools.

 - Parents are the only stakeholders not on the district Payroll.
 They’re the only ones who can challenge the problems in our schools without fear of loss of income.

 - For the most part school and district personnel don’t live in the neighborhoods where they work.
 Neighborhood parents are the only ones whose property values drop when their neighborhood schools don’t perform.

 - For the most part school and district personnel don’t send their most precious reason for living, their children, to the schools they work in.
 Neighborhood parents are the ones whose children lose when their neighborhood schools don’t perform.

 - Coaching for parents with a child struggling with school.

 - Mentoring and support for parents advocating on their child’s behalf.